coralogix/terraform-provider-coralogix/docs/resources/rules_group.md

 Required:

 - `field_format_standard` (String) The format standard you want to use.
-Can be one of ["Golang" "SecondTS" "MilliTS" "MicroTS" "NanoTS" "Strftime" "JavaSDF"]
+Can be one of ["Strftime" "JavaSDF" "Golang" "SecondTS" "MilliTS" "MicroTS" "NanoTS"]
 - `name` (String) The rule name.
 - `source_field` (String) The field on which the Regex will operate on.
 Accepts lowercase only.
 - `time_format` (String) A time format that matches the field format standard